On Farm Energy Initiative

 Funding is available for two separate energy AgEMPs or on-farm energy audits.
 One plan can be developed for the farm headquarters area and another plan is available for the landscape or field areas of an agriculture operation.
 The AgEMP (Headquarters) will be individually tailored to ensure coverage of the primary energy use areas on the farm headquarters, such as milk cooling, irrigation pumping, heating and cooling of livestock production facilities, manure collection and transfer, and other common on-farm activities.
 The AgEMP (Landscape) determines and documents current energy usage, over the past annual cycle, and provides cost-effective alternatives and recommendations for energy conservation.
 The evaluation of energy conservation activities shall include energy used in the cultivation, protection, and harvesting of agricultural crops.

-EQIP applications are accepted year-round.
-NRCS has established three ranking periods for 2013:
+Applications for financial assistance are accepted year-round.
+NRCS has established four ranking periods for FY2015:

-Ranking Period 1: Applications received by close of business on January 18, 2013
+Ranking Period 1: Forestry Applications received by close of business on November 21, 2014

-Ranking Period 2: Applications received by close of business on February 15, 2013
+Ranking Period 2: All Applications received by close of business on December 19, 2014

-Ranking Period 3: Applications received by close of business on March 15, 2013
+Ranking Period 3: All Applications received by close of business on January 16, 2015

 On Farm Energy Payment Schedules and Ranking Tools